cuongdp23/shop-mvc/README.md

 # 🛍️ Shop Management System (ASP.NET MVC)

-A basic web-based application to manage a shop's inventory and customers.
+A basic e-commerce web application for selling products, managing inventory and customers.
 Built using ASP.NET MVC and connected to SQL Server.

 ## ✅ Features